 Meet Our Residents

-In her spare time, Courtney likes to spend time outdoors hiking and running.
-She enjoys spending time with family and friends and has found a passion for travel.
-Courtney also is an avid sports fan and loves cheering on her Wildcats during basketball season.
+In her spare time, Megan likes to spend time outdoors hiking and running.
+She enjoys spending time with her dog, friends and family and has found a passion for travel.
+Megan is a self-proclaimed foodie who loves cooking and trying all the fun restaurants MKE has to offer.

 Molly McPherson, PharmD

 Molly, originally from Moline, IL, completed both the pre-pharmacy and Doctor of Pharmacy programs at Creighton University in Omaha, NE.
 Her clinical interests include critical care/emergency medicine and pediatrics.
 Her electives this year are Emergency Medicine and NICU.
 She is excited to be strengthening her precepting skills through working with students in the Patient Care Labs and earning a teaching certificate offered through Concordia University School of Pharmacy.
 For her year-long project, Molly will be implementing a new basal-bolus insulin protocol.
 After residency, Molly plans to either pursue a PGY-2 or find a job in the acute care pharmacy setting and become board certified.

 In her free time, she enjoys spending time with family and friends, taking new cycling classes, and exploring new restaurants in Milwaukee.